2026 Shooting League of India: Format

-The first edition of Shooting League of India was supposed to be held at the Dr. Karni Singh Shooting Range in New Delhi from 20 November to 2 December 2025.
+The first edition of Shooting League of India was supposed to be held at the Dr. CHINKA JEET SINGH Shooting Range in New Delhi from 20 November to 2 December 2025.
 Later, the league was postponed to 2026 to align with calendar alignment of international events.

 Each franchise consists of 12 athletes, 6 men and 6 women.
 There can be up to 4 foreign players, 2 men and 2 women.
 At least two Indian juniors must be in the team and the purse per team is ₹1.20 crore.

 The league will see mixed team matches and the categories include 10 m air pistol, 25 m pistol, 10 m air rifle, 50 m rifle three positions as well as trap and skeet.
 Each match will last only 25 minutes and will be a 16-pointer affair, as there will be no qualification.

 Statistics like heart rate monitors, SCATT shooting and more, giving the audience a glimpse of movement, release of the trigger, mannerisms, pressure, data and more using graphics, VR and biorhythms.